cvigilv/ResidueFisher/README.md

 ```

 ### Query protein preparation
-Unlike Foldseek, this protocol is intended to study a single protein chain; therefore, in order to use ResidueFisher, one must first extract this from its original PDB file.
+Unlike Foldseek, this protocol is intended to study a single protein chain; therefore, in order to use `ResidueFisher`, one must first extract a chain of interest from its original PDB file.

-In the `src/scripts` folder, there is a script called `splitchains.py`, which extracts all the strings from a particular PDB file and saves them as separate files for use in ResidueFisher.
+In the `src/scripts` folder, there is a script called `splitchains.py`, which extracts all the chains from a particular PDB file and saves them as separate files for use in `ResidueFisher`.

 *Note*: the recommended way of preparing and storing all the structure files is creating a new folder in data called `queries` (due to the nature of this files) and run the chain splitting script inside this folder.
 Here is an example of this procedure: